oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.3 - Definitive Fix for Webhook SELECT Permission -- Description: This version provides the final fix for the payment -- webhook by adding an explicit SELECT policy for the service_role -- on fee_payments, which was the missing rule preventing the webhook -- from checking for duplicate payments before inserting.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.4 - Adds policies for the new news_posts table.
+-- Description: Adds RLS policies for the new news_posts table to -- allow public read access and admin-only write access.
 -- ==================================================================

 -- ==================================================================